nathansebhastian/omnifood/README.md

 # omnifood
-source for Omnifood Delivery Service fictional site
+This is my source code for Omnifood Delivery Service fictional site.
+This is a one page website created to taught me how a pro developer did stuff.
+I followed [this Udemy course](https://www.udemy.com/design-and-develop-a-killer-website-with-html5-and-css3) to create this.

+It really helped me to transition from a beginner to a professional!

 ## On header section I learned:
 * HTML elements for the header and navigation : header, nav, ul,li